syncfusion-content/javascript-docs/js/Schedule/Customization.md

 * This feature allows you to specify the minimum and maximum dates for the **Schedule** control.
 It can be defined with the **minDate** and **maxDate** properties.

-* Specifying minimum and maximum dates is especially useful when scheduling appointments for a project with fixed start and end dates.
+* Specifying minimum and maximum dates is especially useful when scheduling the appointments for a project with fixed start and end dates.

 * When these minimum and maximum dates are set, the dates apart from the specified range act as invalid/disabled dates and navigation beyond those dates are not possible.